-Do I need to license my bike?
+Am I required to license my bicycle?

-How much is a bicycle license?
+What is the cost of a bicycle license?

 Do I Need A Business License?